jovanovskajovana/gatsby-starter-styled-components/README.md

 Lorem ipsum

+gatsby-plugin-styled-components surfaces the critical CSS to Gatsby and in that way Gatsby is able to figure out what the critical CSS is and serves it before the site is rendered / prevents jumping..

 <!-- After setting the layout we should make sure that all the common components and styles do not unmount on page change.  -->

 ### Theming